 But there is a lot more you need to understand, so let’s move one level deeper.

 Usually, what most of the players do is – throw the ball away as soon as it gets dirty without even thinking that we can clean and reuse it or it can be a toy for your dog if you are not going to reuse it.

-Or you can also recycle the balls in a proper way to keep the environment clean, otherwise, those balls spend their rest of the life in garbage releasing contaminating methane gas.
+Or you can also recycle the balls in a proper way to keep the environment clean, otherwise, those balls spend the rest of their life in garbage releasing contaminating methane gas.

-What I am trying to say is by keeping your tennis balls clean, you are contributing to clean the environment.
+What I am trying to say is by keeping your tennis balls clean, you are contributing to cleaning the environment.